robjinman/pro_office_calc/release/README.md

 * Transfer all compiled artifacts to the `dist/artifacts` directory on the main Linux workstation.
 This includes all installers and zipped standalone bundles.

-The `dist` directory should now look something like as follows.
+The `dist` directory should now look something like as follows (the artifact names are unimportant as the release script will rename them).

 ```
     $ tree -L 3